ONLINE PRICE MONITORING

 Mini FAQ

-Yes, in France and Europe, provided that you comply with the terms of use of the monitored sites—particularly the frequency limits—and do not reproduce the protected content in its entirety.
+Yes, in France and Europe, provided that you comply with the terms of use of the monitored websites—particularly the frequency limits—and do not reproduce protected content in its entirety.
 Reputable publishers operate within these guidelines.

 95% of items are tracked, with a freshness of less than 24 hours for KVI items and less than 72 hours for non-KVI items.